Close Menu

 • Restart your computer after the scan is complete.

-Remove Unnecessary Softwares
+Remove Unnecessary Programs

-UnAuthorized and Unnecessary software often conflicts with the system files, leading to system instability.
+Unauthorized and Unnecessary software often conflicts with the system files, leading to system instability.
 You can overcome this possibility by removing unnecessary Apps from your Windows.

 • Press WIN+I to open the settings.